dvrkrvin/CryptoMap/README.md

 # CryptoMap

-An iOS-based application which queries an API to to retrieve and display a the details and locations of crypto currency ATM's across the world.
+An iOS-based application which queries an API to to retrieve and display the details and locations of crypto currency ATM's across the world.

 ### Features